 There is also a easy read guide from The Government with advice and information which can be found here

 Victim Support have also provided some key information to protect people from scams and fraud due to Coronaviris.
 This can be found here

 We know that our communities support each other and if you are well and able to do so please consider checking in on your immediate elderly and vulnerable neighbours over the phone or online.
 If you are concerned about anyone you know please let us know on 0333 3212 200.

 Repairs Service Update

-We have now returned to offering a full repairs service, please report any repairs in the usual way by calling our contact centre on 0333 3212 200.
+We are carrying out a full repairs service even through a second lockdown.
+Please report any repairs in the usual way by calling our contact centre on 0333 3212 200 or using our website.
 If the repair is inside your home, please ensure you maintain social distancing when our operative attends, and where possible please remain in an alternative room whilst the repair is carried out.
 If you or a member of your household is showing symptoms associated with Coronovirus please advise the call handler when reporting your repair.